erdemire21/Text-RAG/README.md

 # Text-RAG
 Retrieval Augmented Generation from a specified path containing pdf and txt files.

-Compatible only with HuggingFace local models.
+Compatible only with HuggingFace local models working on Nvidia gpu's.

 **Install Packages**